Renormalization group: Exact renormalization group equations

 Jacques Distler claimed without proof that this ERGE is not correct nonperturbatively.

 The effective average action ERGE involves a smooth IR regulator cutoff.

 The idea is to take all fluctuations right up to an IR scale k into account.
-The effective average action will be accurate for fluctuations with momenta larger than k.
+The effective average action(EAA) will be accurate for fluctuations with momenta larger than k.
 As the parameter k is lowered, the effective average action approaches the effective action which includes all quantum and classical fluctuations.
 In contrast, for large k the effective average action is close to the "bare action".
 So, the effective average action interpolates between the "bare action" and the effective action.